altai/focus2/README.rst

 - OpenStack with altai-api service up and running.
 Altai would do.
 - Centos 6 for guaranteed work of Focus2.
-- Sufficient disk space required to handle huge file upload of VM images.
+- Sufficient disk space required to handle huge file upload of instance images.

 * What do I need to write it?